adelphi-ed-tech/au-courses/courses/open-ed.md

 Norvig, P. (2012).
 [The 100,000-student classroom](http://www.ted.com/talks/peter_norvig_the_100_000_student_classroom.html) [video 06:12].
 TED2012.

 Peters, M. A. (2011).
 Algorithmic capitalism and educational futures.
 In M. A. Peters & E. Bulut (Eds.), _Cognitive capitalism, education, and digital labor_ (pp. 245–258).
 New York: Peter Lang.

-### Open Education Project Report
-There are no assigned readings this week.

 ### Resisting Open Education
 #### Readings due: